YamaKentucky/stereo_camera_git/README.md

 - Create "left_movie" on the working directory, and put the video shot with the left camera of the video you want to detect.
 At this time, the video should be in the "* .avi" format.
 Where * is a number starting from 0.
 Execute "combine_1.py" in "left_movie" to combine multiple videos into one video.
 Similarly, the video shot with the right camera is also combined on "right_movie".
 When this is executed, "combined_movie.avi" is created.

+- If you run "avi_to_png_kai_0.py", you will get a video converted to PNG in the directory "png_file" based on the video of "combined_movie.avi".